How Customer Intelligence Helps Create a Personalized Customer Experience

 SHARE THE ARTICLE ON

-In survey and market research data collection is an integral step that leads you to make effective business decisions.
-The ordinal scale is one of the ways marketers collect qualitative data by associating numerical values.
+In survey and market research, data collection is an integral step that leads you to make effective business decisions.
+To make informed decisions, researchers leverage various measurement scales to quantify the data.
+One such scale is the ordinal scale.

 Ordinal Scale is listed 2nd in the four ‘Levels of Measurement’, as described by S.S.
 Stevens.
 The Ordinal scale includes statistical data type where variables are in order or rank but without a degree of difference between categories.